gvwilson/sql-tutorial/index.md

 ## setup

--   Download the ZIP file containing [the SQLite databases used in the examples][release]
+-   Download [the latest release][release]
--   Unzip the file in a temporary directory
+-   Unzip the file in a temporary directory to create:
+    -   `./db/*.db`: the SQLite databases used in the examples
+    -   `./src/*.*`: SQL queries, Python scripts, and other source code

 </section>
 <section class="aside" markdown="1">